JD: Oh, I'm doing this thing where I take advice for other people's problems and apply them to my own problems.

 - Sushi Pack practically runs on this trope, although they usually use a variation where the villain should learn the lesson that the Pack member does, but doesn't.

 - In Kim Possible, Kim learns from her mission assisting top agent Will Du (read: doing almost everything for him) to give credit where credit is due.
 Ron immediately points out where this can be applied in her life, where she develops instantaneous Aesop Amnesia, claiming Bonnie isn't as worthy of being head cheerleader as her.
 (Kim does let her have the position, but thinks she'll quit in two weeks tops once she finds out how much work it involves.)

 - South Park:

 - In one episode Cartman fakes mental retardation to enter the Junior Special Olympics.
 Though he loses, Cartman receives a trophy for showing the most "spirit."
-Jimmy (who has been taking steroids to win) becomes enraged, until he realizes that his actions are Not So Different, leading him to confess and give up his own trophy.
+Jimmy (who has been taking steroids to win) becomes enraged, until he realizes that his actions aren't so different, leading him to confess and give up his own trophy.
 (The judges and crowds watching are so impressed by Jimmy's sudden honesty that they actually cheer him, and it is implied that he will ''not'' be disqualified from competing next year.)
 Of course, in this as well as many cases, the "Double" part gets a subversion — Cartman never really learns a thing.

 - Also happens in the Fishsticks episode, where Cartman's speech about how giant egos cause self-delusion applies (in his mind) to Jimmy, but it actually applies to both Cartman and Kanye West.